CERT-Polska/n6/docs/src/install_and_conf/docker.md

     You can use the `-d` flag to run the application in the background (*detached mode*).

 Port  **3001** is used by the Portal GUI parameterization configurator.
-It is not necessary for n6 to work.
-Therefore to use it you need to set it up manually:
+It is not necessary for *n6* to work; to use the configurator, you need to set it up manually:

 ```bash
 docker compose exec web bash
 ```

-Then
+...and then:

 ```bash
 cd /home/dataman/n6/N6Portal/react_app && yarn run config